iGEM-TokyoTech/iGEM-TokyoTech-HomePage/content/en/_index.md

-## This is iGEM TokyoTech's home page!
+## This is iGEM Sceince Tokyo's home page!